Technical Manual PD2C-IP

 This manual describes the functions of the controller and the available operating modes.
 It also shows how you can address and program the controller via the communication interface.

-You can find further information on the product on us.nanotec.com.
+You can find further information on the device on the Nanotec website us.nanotec.com.

 |Manual version||Date||Changes||Firmware version||Hardware version|